Canonical Face Embeddings: Introduction

-Face recognition is an excellent domain for measuring if embeddings from different networks are equivalent in the sense that they are related to each other through a simple linear mapping.
-As discussed in the following section, open-set verification (i.e. no people in common between training and testing) reduces the chance that equivalence is trivial, based only upon common labels or logit spaces.
-Additionally, the now-standard use of unit-normalized features compared by cosine distance (\cite{arcface, wang2018additive, wang2017normface, wang2018cosface}) provides a clear sense in which network outputs are the same or not.
+Face recognition is an excellent domain for measuring if embeddings from different networks are equivalent, i.e. related through a simple linear mapping, in part because it is a domain with strongly established protocols, available data, and an emphasis on direct comparison of embeddings.
+In particular, the open-set verification protocol (i.e. no people in common between training and testing) removes the risk that measured equivalence is a consequence of a common final logit layer with fixed labels shared between all networks.
+Indeed, our prior work \cite{mcneely2020same,mcneely2020exploring} has established that networks trained on matching label sets such as ImageNet have linear mappings between embedding spaces which may be computed directly from the final layer weights of the two networks.
+Going further, the now-standard use of unit-normalized features compared by cosine distance ~\cite{arcface, wang2018additive, wang2017normface, wang2018cosface} provides a clear sense in which network outputs are the same or not.
 In essence, this allows us to ask questions of the kind `Is this geometric object A the same as object B?''.
 For rigid objects, if B is just A rotated, the common answer is they are the same.
 The work here takes this basic concept of ``same'' (or equivalent) and applies it to face embeddings from two CNNs.

-Using a handful of embedding pairs generated from two nets on the same faces, our approach computes mappings using least-squares regression in order to align, as much as is possible, the corresponding embedding vectors.
+Using as few as a hundred embedding pairs generated from two nets for the same faces, our approach computes mappings using least-squares regression in order to align, as much as is possible, the corresponding embedding vectors.
 These mappings are evaluated by comparing the embeddings of one CNN to the mapped embeddings of another using a standard face verification paradigm.
 Despite differences in training dataset, CNN architecture, and angular loss function, cross-CNN face verification using these mappings drops very little.
 These results demonstrate a fundamental underlying near equivalence between the embedding spaces produced by diverse models.
+We describe this near equivalence through the lens of a canonical embedding space, i.e. that different models' embedding sets are sampled from linear transformations of a single underlying embedding space.
+As we discuss in Section~\ref{sec:conclusion}, the existence of this canonical embedding space suggests that task is the primary driver in determining the content of learned representations.

+We want to emphasize that we essentially never see improved verification results using features mapped between networks, nor do we expect such improvement.
+Our goal is not to build a better algorithm.
+Instead, when interpreting the results which follow and which take advantage of established standard evaluation protocols, the point is to demonstrate the relatively small drop in recognition performance when mapping between spaces and use this observation as very strong evidence for the existence of a common underlying embedding space geometry.

 Our work complements a growing sense that different architectures applied to the same data are converging upon similar solutions.
 For example, some within the neural architecture search community have shifted their focus from improving the architecture itself to finding new data augmentation strategies \cite{cubuk2019autoaugment, zoph2019learning, cubuk2020randaugment}.
 Our discovery of an underlying canonical embedding space also strongly suggests that recovery of identities from embeddings is possible, and even arguably easy in some cases: for example using embeddings from the specific CNNs studied here.